 Place resources in the hands of students

 Nearpod lets teachers push lesson resources straight to student devices.
-This means a short passage or visual is right in front of your students, making it easy for students to reference.
-Instead of making copies for each student, children can access lesson resources right on their screen as you gather together in a small group.
+This means a short passage or visual is right in front of your students.
+This makes it easy for students to reference.
+Instead of making copies for each student, children can access lesson resources right on their screen.
+This can happen as you gather together in a small group.

 Dive into conversations